Are you looking for a way to set up Google Analytics on your WordPress site but don’t know which plugin to use between Analytify vs. MonsterInsights?

-MonsterInsights and Analytify are plugins that will help you connect Google Analytics with your site.
+MonsterInsights and Analytify are both plugins that will help you connect Google Analytics with your site.
 Both also provide different tracking features.
 But there’s a huge difference in how they work.

 1. General Overview: MonsterInsights vs Analytify

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It offers a user-friendly interface and is loaded with features.

 With MonsterInsights, you can add Google Analytics to your website without any coding.
 It offers a step by step wizard that will help you properly set up tracking.

 Not only that, but the plugin helps you set up advanced tracking.
 You can track file downloads, affiliate link clicks, outbound link clicks, telephone number clicks, mailto links, and much more right out of the box.

 Besides that, you can use different addon and track eCommerce conversions, form conversions, and set up Google Ads tracking with a click of a button.

 And using MonsterInsights dashboard reports, you can view reports insides your WordPress website.
 The reports are simple and easy to understand.
 It brings all your important information in one place, so you can make data-backed decisions and grow your business.